ckoraka/icsc-Intro-to-accel-comp/README.md

 ### **Set-up instructions**

-All you need to do is to login on one of the gpu-enabled lxplus machines :
+All you need to do is to login on one of the gpu-enabled lxplus9 machines : lxplus901 / lxplus902 / lxplus903 / lxplus904 / lxplus905
 ```
-ssh <username>@lxplus-gpu.cern.ch
+ssh <username>@<systemname>.cern.ch
 ```

 Then you can clone the repository :